Volleyball Canada Combine

 - Athletes will receive a detailed summary of their results

-- Results can be used to support training development
+- Their results can be used to support training development

-- Results will allow athletes to track their progress over their career
+- The National Database will allow athletes to track their progress over their careers

-- Athletes will have the ability to easily share data with potential recruiters
+- The National Database provides the ability to easily share results and data with potential recruiters

 The VC Combine consists of 11 measurements and tests that will be used to determine an athlete’s progression in relation to their peers.